bxbyte/satellite-viewer/README.md

 ### Note on `celestrak-pipe.mjs` & `web/data/satellites.bin`

 The script `celestrak-pipe.mjs` is run on each deploy with Github Page to get and transform TLEs into binary in `data/satellites.bin`, that file being used to load and display default satellites.

+# TLE Data to ECI

+Cause I ain't a math genius, I implemented [this solution](./docs/Keplerian_Orbit_Elements_to_Cartesian_State_Vectors.pdf) I found on the internet to convert TLE data to ECI.